RE covers a large set of instruments from financial and non-financial portfolios in different industries:

 Derivatives:

-- Future on bond, commodity, FX, IR, stock index
+- Futures on bond, commodity, FX, IR, stock index;

 -

-Modeling and pricing of structured products and exotics by the RBI (Rule Based Instrument)
+Modelling and pricing of structured products and exotics through RBI:

-- A multi-factor trigger market defines market factors on future time points
+- A multi-factor trigger market defines market factors in future time points.

-- Expectations for future values, volatility and correlation are used in trigger market simulation
+- Expectations for future values, volatility and correlation are used in triggering market simulation.

-- Free behavior definition of structured products based on pay off expressions
+- Free-behaviour definition of structured products, based on pay off expressions.

-- Simulation of price distributions, calculation of mean, risk and other figures
+- Simulation of price distribution: calculation of mean, risk and other figures.

 -

-Modeling and pricing of structured products and exotics using the Multi-Factor approach
+Modelling and pricing of structured products and exotics using the multi-factor approach:

-- A sub-set of known market factors (rates, prices, indexes, etc.), with time series, is selected from a large set of factors, using similarity search to target product time series
+- A sub-set of known market factors with time series (e.g. rates, prices, indexes, etc.), is selected from a large set of factors, using similarity search to target product time series.

-- The pricing expression replicates the product’s historic behavior and can be used for pricing and for the calculation of the instrument’s future behavior.
+- The pricing expression replicates the product’s historical behaviour and can be used for pricing calculations, as well as for predictions of the instrument’s future behaviour.